wavecrestweb/.github/profile/README.md

-# 👋 Welcome to Wavecrest Web Collective!
+# :ocean: Welcome to Wavecrest Web Collective!

 We are a collective of passionate software engineers dedicated to building websites and tools that empower our clients to achieve their digital dreams.
 Our approach combines technical excellence with a collaborative spirit to deliver exceptional results.